ONSdigital/csvcubed/docs/developer.md

         """
 ```

-Obviously, none of these rules need to be followed when writing tests, however you should still write a sensible docstring describing what each test checks for.
+None of these rules need to be followed when writing tests, however you should still write a sensible docstring describing what each test checks for.

 Intersphinx mapping - this project uses [intersphinx](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) to create deep-links to the documentation from other projects like [rdflib](https://rdflib.readthedocs.io/) which use sphinx to generate their docs.
-This helps provide deep-linking between the documentation for different parts of csvwlib.
+This helps provide deep-linking between the documentation for different parts of csvcubed.

 ### Unit and Integration Testing